- <div

-If you wish to apply for exemption from the residency requirement, please contact Stacy Oliver-Sikorski for details of the appeal process.
-The priority deadline for exemption appeals is Friday, March 10, 2017 at 4:00 p.m.
-CST.
+If you wish to apply for exemption from the residency requirement, please the Office of Residence Life for details of the appeal process.
+The priority deadline for exemption appeals is Friday, March 8, 2019 at 4:00pm CST.
 Please be aware that the residency requirement may only be appealed before a housing contract is signed.

 Living Learning Communities

-Students who are interested in the opportunity to participate in Cleveland Young International Center or a Living Learning Community, co-sponsored by the Office of Residence Life and an academic department, can find more information on the LLC website.
+Students who are interested in the opportunity to participate in Cleveland Young International Center can find more information on the LLC website.
 A separate application is needed in addition to the general housing application-contract.
-Those applications are also due by Friday, March 10, 2017 at 4:00 p.m.
-CST.
+Those applications are also due by Friday, March 8, 2019 at 11:59pm CST.

 Gender inclusive housing is available to students through the room selection process.
 Roommate groups may be gender inclusive, which will allow mutually-selected groups to identify their preferred living space on campus.
 There are no additional steps required to request a gender inclusive housing situation.

 Students requesting a special need accommodation must complete a Special Needs Request on my.lakeforest.
 Submission of this form does not guarantee the accommodation will be provided.
 Additional documentation may be required and a follow-up meeting with a member of the Accommodations Committee may be required.
 Students whose accommodation recommendations are granted will be assigned in advance of room selection and will not need to participate in the event.